linxuyalun/devops/doc/cloud-native.md

 InfluxDB is running at https://127.0.0.1:16443/api/v1/namespaces/kube-system/services/monitoring-influxdb:http/proxy
 ```

+#### Troubleshooting

-If you deploy microk8s on a remote machine, username and password are required when visit the machine.
+1. If you deploy microk8s on a remote machine, username and password are required when visit the machine.
 Right now this username/password are random strings created at MicroK8s install time.
 You should be able to add more uses in `/var/snap/microk8s/current/credentials/basic_auth.csv`.
 You can read more [here](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-password-file).
+2. If your pod's status is not "RUNNING", for example, but "ImagePullBackOff".
+You can run `microk8s.kubectl describe pod <pod-id>` to find out what's happening.
+More information about [how to debug “ImagePullBackOff”?](https://stackoverflow.com/questions/34848422/how-to-debug-imagepullbackoff)